 Each pierce of information provided by GIX can be toggled off in the extension popup and will be hidden on subsequent queries.

-The GO term, Localization and RNA expression sections have advanced display options that can be viewed by clicking the settings/ellipsis button () next to the relevant field in the extension popup.
+The GO term, Localization, Protein expression and RNA expression sections have advanced display options that can be viewed by clicking the settings/ellipsis button () next to the relevant field in the extension popup.
 For GO terms, you can set the default namespace to display on the information panel: BP (biological process), CC (cellular compartment) or MF (molecular function).
 You can choose which resources to display for localization, including the Compartments subcellular localization database, the Human Protein Atlas and/or UniProt.
-Under RNA expression you can choose which cell lines and tissues to display by default in the information panel.
-There are 64 cell lines and 37 tissue types to choose from that we have incorporated from the Human Protein Atlas.
+Under Protein and RNA expression you can choose which cell lines and tissues to display by default in the information panel.
+There are 135 cell lines and 58 tissues for protein expression, and 64 cell lines and 37 tissues for RNA.

 You can control the order in which information appears on the results panel by dragging and dropping the settings in the extension popup.